Check Out my Knitting Supplies Store here...

 Take the yarn back behind the needle and repeat until you have the desired number of stitches cast on.

 Break the yarn and pull a large loop through the last loop on the crochet hook.
 Don't tie it off too tightly, as you will use this end to unravel the chain to recapture your stitches when you are ready to knit down.
+If you are a visual learner, you can check out the video below if you want to see how to do this version of the provisional cast on.

 Using a crochet hook make a chain about ten stitches longer than the number of stitches required for your cast on edge.